 Before identifying the potential conflict area in Oklahoma, two binary models where conducted to identify potential habitat for prairie-chicken and potential suitable sites for wind energy development in Oklahoma.
 These GIS models provided results characterizing unsuitable and suitable habitat for prairie-chickens and potential wind energy sites in Oklahoma.
 Ranking habitat potential or expressing varying degrees of habitat quality or wind energy development sites were not developed as part of this research.
 By developing binary instead of ranking models, all the criteria from Table 1 had to be met for areas to register as potential prairie-chicken habitat in Oklahoma.
 All criteria from Table 3 had to be met for areas to register as potential wind energy sites in Oklahoma.
 The benefit of using binary suitability models for this analysis centers on ease of interpretation, and comparability between resulting suitability layers.
 A binary suitability result can be easily compared or overlaid with another binary suitability result, without any necessary normalization or rescaling steps applied to the respective input layers.
 In short, all binary suitability results subscribe to the same scale of measure measurement; a simple true or false relationship.

 For the first part of this study I conducted a GIS analysis to identify and quantify where prairie-chicken habitats and suitable wind development areas geographically overlapped in Oklahoma.
 One component consistent in the literature on prairie-chicken habitat selection is the animals’ avoidance of human-made structures.
 This is similar to what was found in the GIS analysis, where human development, in this case wind turbine development, reduces the total potential area of prairie-chickens in Oklahoma from 7.95% of the state to 1.5% of the state if wind turbines are allowed to utilize this space.
 These results demonstrate how detrimental human development can be in these areas, as loss of habitat for vulnerable species such as the prairie-chickens may not represent an equal trade given the benefits of increasing renewable energy initiatives in the area.
 Further, decrease in population and habitat will lead to prairie-chickens becoming listed as Threatened or Endangered under the IUCN Red List.
 If prairie-chickens become listed as Threatened or Endangered, then the U.S. Endangered Species Act (ESA) will enter into force with respect to prairie-chickens and their management.
-Any building or structures such as wind energy developments would have to follow the rules and regulations under the ESA when developing within areas listed as hosting prairie-chickens.showing , we note this results captures-only areas for prairie-chickens in Oklahoma.
-The 1.5% is a measure of areas suitable for prairie-chicken which are not suitable for wind energy development.dditionalethe ’asafed by wind energy development; the decrease of 7.95% to 1.5% conflict-free habitat is an Oklahoma-only measure. if individualto support survival
+Any building or structures such as wind energy developments would have to follow the rules and regulations under the ESA when developing within areas listed as hosting prairie-chickens.

+With the results showing that potential prairie-chicken habitat decreases from 7.95% to 1.5%, we note this results captures the potential habitat-only areas for prairie-chickens in Oklahoma.
+The 1.5% is a measure of areas suitable for prairie-chicken which are not suitable for wind energy development.
+Additional habitat site suitability analyses would need to be conducted through the prairie-chickens’ range to determine how their habitat as a whole is being affected by wind energy development; the decrease of 7.95% to 1.5% conflict-free habitat is an Oklahoma-only measure.
+Another analysis would be need to quantify the size of each patch determined to be suitable within this analysis and compare with the prairie-chicken home range to determine if individual patches are even large enough to support prairie-chicken survival.